pleroux64/Reality-AI-Internship-Contributions/README.md

 # Reality AI Internship Contributions

 ## Overview
-This repository highlights my contributions during my internship at Radical AI.
+This repository highlights my contributions during my internship at Reality AI.
 I played key roles in the development of the **Marvel Platform**, an open-source teaching assistant AI project.
 My responsibilities included leading and co-leading the development of significant features such as the **Tool History Page** and **Onboarding** systems.
 All my contributions were successfully merged into the main repository, demonstrating my ability to deliver production-quality code and collaborate effectively in a team environment.

 ---